privacy-scaling-explorations/pse.dev/articles/retrospective-trusted-setups-and-p0tion-project.md

 A pivotal moment for the project was the implementation of the [KZG Ceremony](https://blog.ethereum.org/2024/01/23/kzg-wrap), essential for [EIP 4844](https://eips.ethereum.org/EIPS/eip-4844) (Proto-Danksharding).
 This Ethereum core upgrade aimed to reduce gas prices by creating a separate market for data storage, benefiting layer 2 protocols.

 We developed a [user-friendly web application](https://ceremony.ethereum.org/) to invite broad community participation, with a user-friendly process that guided contributors through the ceremony step by step, automating and abstracting away the complex operations of computation and toxic waste disposal.
-PSE’s design team created a beautiful user interface that made participating in the ceremony feel more like a sacred ritual than collective math.
+PSE's design team created a beautiful user interface that made participating in the ceremony feel more like a sacred ritual than collective math.

 ![ceremony.ethereum.org landing page at the time the ceremony was active](/articles/retrospective-trusted-setups-and-p0tion-project/01yqkaXXNPa8RfDHylN4M.webp)